Raj800/gtanet/README.md

 ## Training

 The dataset I generated is around 216 gigabytes after running for 15 hours, so I would advise having plenty of space on a hard drive to store data.
-Also, I training the model on an AWS p2xlarge instance for around 12 hours, during that time I was only able to go through 1 epoch of the data.
-However, the model still yeilded great results in running and is able to avoid obstacles and stay between road lines most of the time.

 ## Improvements